ajaygill2020/datascience_hw2/README.md

 		│   └───logs						<- Here, you will find the necessary logs │
 		├───docs
-		│      └───whatIf.py						<- Here is the python file that has important functions for us to use.
-        └───aap_hw2__excel_python_s23_docx						<- Here is the instructions for the assignment.
+		│      └───whatIf.py						<- Here is the python file that has important functions for us to use (optional) └───aap_hw2__excel_python_s23_docx						<- Here is the instructions for the assignment.
 		│
-		└───output
+        └───gill_hw2.ipynb				<- This is the main notebook file where the work will be done to create a Python script │
+        │
+		├───BCM						<- Copied sheets from data/logs and this has final BCM Excel workbook

 Documentation
 --------------

 This assignment contains two types of analyses done in Python using data from .csv files.
+This specific problem will concatenate multiple .csv files into one Excel workbook, using Python.